-First of all, know that you’re not alone.
-You’re not the first person who has found themselves struggling with addiction while pregnant, and you won’t be the last.
 Second, please remember that mothers addicted to drugs while pregnant have nothing to be ashamed of.
-You’re here, you’re trying to get help, and you’re doing all of this because you want the best for yourself and for your baby.
+You’re here, you’re trying to get help, and you’re doing all of this because you want the best for yourself and your baby.

 Nothing about this situation is easy, but if you’re unexpectedly pregnant and addicted to drugs or alcohol, there is help for you.

-First things first: You need to contact somehow who can help you safely combat your addiction throughout the course of your pregnancy and beyond.
+First things first: You need to contact someone who can help you safely combat your addiction throughout your pregnancy and beyond.
 If you’re suffering from drug addiction and pregnant, reach out to these professionals to learn more about how they can help:

 - SAMHSA’s National Helpline

 - Search rehab centers for pregnant women by state

 - Adoption agencies who can help drug-addicted pregnant women place their baby for adoption

 - List of national resources, helplines and addiction centers by state